The Vector Grounding Problem: Five notions of Grounding

 \subsection{Referential Grounding}

-The first notion of grounding, which we may call \emph{referential grounding}, closely aligns with the philosophical notion of reference.\footnote{\cite{parteeMontagueGrammarMental1981} uses the phrase ``language-to-world grounding'' to designate a closely related notion, which she contrasts with ``language-to-language grounding'' (see \autoref{relational} below for a discussion of the latter).
-While Partee's notion of language-to-world grounding focuses on what ties down the intensions of linguistic expressions with respect to their extralinguistic content, our notion of referential grounding is broader, to include the relation between mental representations and their worldly referents.} It is the type of grounding that connects representations to things in the world.
-Reference can be loosely described as a relation that enables representations to `hook onto' worldly entities or properties.\footnote{Much philosophical work has been dedicated to examining the nature and varieties of reference, particularly for various aspects of linguistic discourse, such as proper names, indexicals, and abstract concepts.
-Reference is also normally taken to be very precise: a term refers unambiguously (although there is an ongoing debate about the reference of vague expressions).
-For our limited purposes, however, the intuitive notion captured by this `hooking' metaphor will suffice.} For example, the word `Paris' refers to the city of Paris, and arguably, so does a map of Paris.
+The first notion of grounding, which we call \emph{referential grounding}, closely aligns with the notion of reference.
+It is the type of grounding that connects representations to things in the world.
+Reference can be loosely described as a relation that enables representations to `hook onto' worldly entities or properties.\footnote{Much philosophical work has been dedicated to examining the nature and varieties of reference.
+For our limited purposes, however, the intuitive notion captured by the `hooking' metaphor will suffice.} For example, the word `Paris' refers to the city of Paris, and arguably, so does a map of Paris.
 Both representations allow us to receive and convey information about the actual city of Paris.
 Similarly, many of our thoughts seem to hook onto specific entities and properties in the world, allowing us to entertain thoughts that refer to Paris, such as beliefs about it being the capital of France or desires to visit the city.

 Referential grounding, as we use the term, is whatever makes it so that representations, whether public (e.g., words and maps) or internal (e.g., beliefs and subpersonal states), hook onto the world.
-It is plausible that different kinds of representation require different means for hooking onto the world in the relevant sense, that is, to be referentially grounded in specific worldly entities and properties.
+It is plausible that different kinds of representation require different means for hooking onto the world in the relevant sense, that is, to be referentially grounded in specific worldly entities and properties \citep{CoelhoMollo2015}.